 Legal Representation for Your Long Term Disability Appeal

 Although based in Florida, the Ortiz Law Firm represents disability insurance claimants across the United States.
-If your long term disability claim has been wrongfully denied, delayed, or terminated and you’d like to speak to an experienced long term disability attorney then contact us online or call us at (866) 853-4512 to schedule a consultation.
+If your long term disability claim has been wrongfully denied, delayed, or terminated, and you’d like to speak to an experienced long term disability attorney, call us at (888) 321-8131 to schedule a consultation.
 We can help you evaluate your claim to determine how to move forward with the long term disability insurance appeal process.